HearthSim/HSTracker/Readme.markdown

 ## Versions
 #### 0.6
 - *New* : flash the cards on draw (color editable in prefs)
+- *New* : better font for asian and cyrillic languages

 #### 0.5
 - Correction of the message when you save a deck